Office of Global Affairs Study Abroad Scholarships:

 Adrianna Zan (Biomedical Sciences, BA 2020)

-Adrianna will be going to Bolivia for the CFHI: Doing More with Less: Healthcare in Remote Southern Bolivia program and this will be her first time travelling to South America.
-She is a first generation Filipino and Chinese-American studying to become a pediatrician and currently obtaining her Bachelor of Science in Biomedical Sciences here at the University of Washington Tacoma.
-She is looking forward to exploring Bolivia’s culture, history, and political and social systems and the impacts of these on their healthcare system, as well as to learn about the field of global health.
+Adrianna will be going to Bolivia for the CFHI: Doing More with Less: Healthcare in Remote Southern Bolivia program, and this will be her first time travelling to South America.
+She is a first generation Filipino and Chinese-American studying to become a pediatrician and currently obtaining her Bachelor of Science in Biomedical Sciences at the University of Washington Tacoma.
+She looks forward to exploring Bolivia’s culture, history, and political and social systems and the impacts of these on their healthcare system, as well as to learn about the field of global health.

 Winter and Spring Quarter Recipients